 Sometimes while I’m working, I have an idea.
 I was washing out tomato paste cans and thought, “What could I use these for?”
-Any early childhood education teacher or child care provider thinks of this on a continual basis – nothing gets wasted, except the food you cook for those kids.
+Any early childhood education teacher thinks of this on a continual basis – nothing gets wasted, except the food you cook for those kids.
 Just kidding.
 Sort of.
 Then I thought, “A snowman!” as I lined them up on the counter.
-Finally I got to this project that was forming in my mind.
+Finally, I got to this project for a recycled can lid snowman ornament that was forming in my mind.

 Make a Recycled Can Lid Snowman Ornament

 - (3) 2″ can lids – I used small tomato paste can lids, removed with Safety Smooth Edge Can Opener

 - black felt cut in a hat shape

 - ribbon scraps for scarf and hat decoration

 - craft wire – I used 20 gauge

 - Tap holes in lids for wiring with a hammer and nail.
 Top lid will have two holds to attach wire.
 Middle lid, top & bottom, bottom lid, hole on top.

 - Wire lids together with small lengths of wire.
 Clip ends and twist in so they are not poking out or sharp.

 - Draw face on snowman as desired.